SPRFMO/JM_SCW_prep/assessment/README.md

 =================================
 ## 2021 SC09 Model runs
 ### Notes
-Data files with annotations found in the Excel spreadsheet `JM Data files for SC09.xlsx` on ...
+Data files with annotations found in the Excel spreadsheet `JM Data files for SC09.xlsx` in the data folder.
+...
 ### Naming convention
 Note the spreadsheet `JM Data files for SC09.xlsx` contains these files (and an analogous README)